Joaquin Phoenix wins best actor Oscar for ‘Joker’

 He was in a bit of a daze with tears in his eyes when he walked offstage.
 Looking down at his Oscar he asked, “Whose is this?”

 “It’s yours,” said the woman escorting him out.
+He declined to come backstage and field media questions, as is customary for winners.

 Phoenix was nominated twice before for lead actor, for 2012’s “The Master” and his performance as Johnny Cash in 2005’s “Walk the Line.”
 He received a supporting bid for 2000’s “Gladiator.”

 “Joker” tracks the Batman-universe character from a mentally ill clown-for-hire to his incarnation as the masked crusader’s nemesis.
 Phoenix’s victory marks a rare instance of a top acting award going to a comic book-based film and a hit that has grossed more than $330 million domestically and is the international record-holder for a R-rated film with $1 billion-plus.
-Heath Ledger also won an posthumous Oscar in 2009, for supporting actor, for playing the Joker in 2008’s “The Dark Knight.”
+Heath Ledger also won a posthumous Oscar in 2009, for supporting actor, for playing the Joker in 2008’s “The Dark Knight.”

 The effort Phoenix undertook for the role was obsessive: He shed 50 pounds, broke his longtime rule against watching daily scene clips and studied dance videos to determine how his character, Arthur Fleck, would move.
 He found his role model in classic Hollywood star Ray Bolger and what Phoenix called the arrogant demeanor in Bolger’s steps to the tune “Old Soft Shoe.”